Nicky Bailey

-Nicky Francis Bailey (born 10 June 1984) is an English professional footballer who plays for Cray Wanderers as a midfielder.
+Nicky Francis Bailey (born 10 June 1984) is an English retired professional footballer who played as a midfielder.
 He has played for the England C national team.

 Club career

 Early career and Barnet

 Bailey, born in Putney, London, began his career with local team Fulham but was released and moved to non-league Sutton United where he played as a teenager.
 At twenty, he went to Conference side Barnet in 2004 for a tribunal fee of £10,000.

 Bailey was Paul Fairclough's first signing as Barnet manager, and he immediately established himself as a regular for the club.

 Bailey made his Barnet debut against Farnborough Town in a 0–0 draw in the Football Conference on 17 August 2004, and scored his first goal for the club on 4 September 2004 in a 5–1 win against Morecambe.
 He helped the club to promotion in the 2004–05 season and then establish itself in Football League Two over the following two years.
 In 2006-7 he was voted Barnet FC Player of the Season by the club's supporters.